-\begin{itemize} \item[ $\bullet$] The proposed scheme integrates multi-modal sensing with communications through a \textbf{dedicated neural network (NN) construction} for proactive beamforming.
-This approach utilizes multi-modal feature extraction and fusion modules to obtain motion characteristics of a vehicle, allowing for a synesthetic framework of ``machine senses."
-The MMFF-Net accurately predicts a vehicle's future position, and includes two regression models to accommodate the high-dimensional input and the vehicle's random drifting behavior.
+\begin{itemize} \item[ $\bullet$] {The proposed scheme addresses the V2I proactive beamforming issue through a \textbf{dedicated neural network (NN) construction}, essentially realizing the integration of multi-modal sensing and communications.
+This approach incorporates multi-modal feature extraction and fusion modules with adaptive weight learning to intelligently obtain the motion characteristics of a vehicle.} The MMFF-Net includes two regression models to accommodate the high-dimensional input and the vehicle's random drifting behavior, aiming at accurately predicting the vehicle's future position.
 The proposed scheme is suitable for scenarios where the vehicle drifts randomly while driving. \end{itemize}

-\begin{itemize} \item[ $\bullet$] The dataset is enriched with dynamic scenarios to expand the applicability of proactive beamforming.
-It is constructed based on the ViWi data-generation framework \cite{alrabeiah2020viwi} and further enhanced by considering the vehicle's \textbf{random drifting behavior}.
-Each trajectory point in the dataset is accompanied by synchronized RGB images, depth maps\footnote{Note that depth maps added with Gaussian noise are used for mimicking frequent radar sensing results throughout this paper.}, and CSI.
-The proposed scheme has been proven to efficiently support more complicated and realistic scenarios. \end{itemize}
+\begin{itemize} \item[ $\bullet$] The dataset is enriched with complex user behavior to expand the applicability of proactive beamforming.
+It is constructed based on the {Vision-Wireless (ViWi)} data-generation framework \cite{alrabeiah2020viwi} and further enhanced by considering the vehicle's \textbf{random drifting behavior}.
+Each trajectory point in the dataset is accompanied by synchronized RGB images, depth maps, and {channel state information (CSI)}.
+The proposed MMFF-Net has been proven to efficiently support more complicated and realistic scenarios. {Furthermore, the robustness of MMFF-Net against environmental interference in practical applications is demonstrated through validating the trained network model on datasets added with noises.} \end{itemize}

-\begin{itemize} \item[ $\bullet$] The proposed scheme outperforms up to \textbf{nine} benchmark schemes in terms of the prediction accuracy and adaptability to the vehicle's behavior.
-MMFF reduces the angle prediction error by more than 35 percent in comparison with the benchmark schemes when the vehicle approaches RSU and relative angle varies fast.
-This in turn leads to an \textbf{achievable rate gain of 5.8 percent} when a large antenna array is adopted.
-Additionally, the proposed scheme minimizes the outage probability of the communication system when adopted.
-The proposed algorithm will be made open source, providing a reference point for future research. \end{itemize}
+\begin{itemize} \item[ $\bullet$] The proposed scheme outperforms up to \textbf{eight} benchmark schemes in terms of the prediction accuracy and adaptability to the vehicle's behavior.
+MMFF-Net reduces the angle prediction error by \textbf{31.52 percent} in the overall process and by \textbf{11.76 percent} when vehicle approaches the RSU in comparison with the benchmark schemes.
+This in turn leads to \textbf{an achievable rate gain of at least 25.30 percent} and \textbf{an outage probability reduction of at least 15.69 percent} when a large antenna array is adopted.
+The proposed algorithm will be made open source, providing a reference point for future research.